 When I knew I was going to have a daughter I felt immense pressure.
 And that pressure grew when we found out we would have a second.
 The pressure to teach them what being a real woman is all about.
 The pressure to teach them that they were born with a power unique and divine.
 That trying to do everything a man can do means forgetting they can already do everything a man can’t.
 And that?
 That is power.
 That is unique.
 That is divine and that is absolute magic.

 My wish is for them to know that true feminism is allowing men to be chivalrous for they know that they deserve nothing less than the best of what men have to offer.
-And for them to also know that by giving men the room to do so, they are aiding a cause so much bigger.
+And for them to also know that by giving men the room to do so, they are aiding a cause much bigger than themselves.
 They are aiding an entire society.
-My wish is for them to know that emasculating men around them means to rob those men of the opportunity to bring their own unique gifts to the table.
+My wish is for them to know that emasculating men means to rob those men of the opportunity to bring their own unique gifts to the table.
 That real women lead by example because nothing speaks louder.
 That there is no ceiling too high.
 That they have amazing women in their history to follow after and stories to be inspired by – women who have left their mark – no permission needed and with no apologies.
 Joan of Arc, Amelia Earhart, Rosa Parks, Marie Curie, Harriet Tubman, Eleanor Roosevelt.
 I want them to know that there is power in numbers and women working together in virtuous and noble causes is an inspiring and absolutely unstoppable force.

 I want my daughters to know that a real feminist will always stand for the future rights of those unborn.
 That the creation of life is one that brings a woman to the side of The Creator Himself as they work hand-in-hand.
 That no matter how small, all life is precious and all deserve their own chance to be dreamers of dreams and live a life as big as they can imagine for themselves.
 That being a woman means they can be both feminine and strong.
-That they can be soft and bold, kind and confident.
+That they can be soft and bold, kind, and confident.
 That a real woman can be in the world and not of it.
 That everything is available to them and they need no one’s permission to achieve everything they want to in life.